 Roseann Bennett received her MA and Ed.S. in marriage and family therapy from Seton Hall University.
-She is a licensed marriage and family therapy (LMFT) and has post master's certification from the REACH Institute in cognitive behavior therapy and is a Certified Clinical Trauma Professional and a Certified Child and Adolescent Trauma Professional.
+Roseann is a licensed marriage and family therapist (LMFT) and has post master's certification from the REACH Institute in cognitive behavior therapy and is a Certified Clinical Trauma Professional and a Certified Child and Adolescent Trauma Professional.
 She has extensive experience working with children, adolescents, and families with a variety of mental health issues.

 She is the NJAMFT Northern Chapter President, an AAMFT Approved Supervisor, an Approved Clinical Supervisor (ACS) the Executive Director and Co-Founder of the agency.
 She is also a contributing writer for the Huffington Post, Lioness Magazine, a Wall Street Journal Woman of Note, and actively writes about leadership roles of women here.

 Dr. Todd Bennett received his MS in clinical and counseling psychology from Chestnut Hill College and a MS from Philadelphia College of Osteopathic Medicine where he also obtained his doctorate in clinical psychology.
 He completed his pre-doctoral internship at the APA accredited, Philadelphia Mental Health Clinic, where he evaluated children who exhibited a variety of symptoms including those on the autistic spectrum, ADHD, or who had been traumatized.
 His doctoral dissertation examined the relationship between adult ADHD and personality, working in collaboration with the University of Pennsylvania's Perelman School of Medicine.
-He has experience working in an in-home, outpatient, residential, and an acute partial hospitalization setting.
-His primary focus is working with children and adolescents who have difficulty managing anger, and/or struggle with anxiety or depression.
+He has experience working in an in-home, outpatient, residential, and acute partial hospitalization settings.
+His primary focus continues to evolve.
+Areas of interest include sleep disorders, personality dysfunction, depression, and anxiety.
 He has extensive knowledge of various forms of assessments and cognitive behavior therapy.
-He is the Director of Operations, a Licensed Professional Counselor (LPC), an Approved Clinical Supervisor (ACS) and co-founder of the agency.
+He is the Director of Clinical Operations, a Licensed Psychologist, an Approved Clinical Supervisor (ACS) and co-founder of the agency.

 Alex Mutia received a BA in psychology from New York University, his M.S. in nursing from Fairleigh Dickinson University.
 He is a certified New Jersey State Advanced Practice Nurse with Prescriptive Authority.
 He is an ANCC Board Certified Adult Psychiatric Mental Health Nurse Practitioner, New Jersey State Registered Nurse, ANCC Board Certified Psychiatric Mental Health Registered Nurse, and a Certified Crisis Prevention Institute Nonviolent Crisis Intervention Instructor.
 Alex has over 15 years of experience in the mental health field.
-In addition, he has experience working in psychiatric inpatient, residential, partial hospitalization, vocational rehabilitation, outpatient and emergency room settings.
+In addition, he has worked in psychiatric inpatient, residential, partial hospitalization, vocational rehabilitation, outpatient and emergency room settings.

 Maggie Zepka received her BA in psychology from William Paterson University and has her MA in counseling psychology from Centenary College.
 She is a New Jersey certified school counselor a Licensed Professional Counselor (LPC), and is a Clinical Team Leader.
 She has experience in the school setting as well as extensive experience in an outpatient setting.
 Clinically, she has experience working with children and adolescents with difficulty managing their behavior, anxiety, depression, impulse control, and individuals who have a history of trauma and self-harm.
 Maggie also has experience working with adults who struggle with anxiety, depression, a history of trauma, and grief.
 Her theoretical orientation is mainly Cognitive Behavioral Therapy but utilizes Dialectical Behavioral Therapy, and Play Therapy, where appropriate.
 Maggie has completed training in Trauma Focused-Cognitive Behavioral Therapy as well.